 The Society's Council introduced this award in 2001 with the intention of widening recognition of excellence to span more diverse fields of endeavour within, or related to, the biochemical sciences.

 The Council decides, every 2 years, upon the area or topic that they wish to recognize with this special award and prize of £2000.
-The awardee is invited to submit an article to a Society-owned publication.
+The awardee is invited to submit an article to a Society-owned publication and is given the opportunity to present their lecture at a Society Conference.
 The Biochemical Society's 'medal' was designed by the well-known modern Dutch medallist Mirjam Mieras.

-The 2017 Biochemical Society Award was awarded to Keith Gull (University of Oxford, UK).
+The 2017 Biochemical Society Award was awarded to Keith Gull (University of Oxford, UK) on 17 March 2017 at the London Parasitology Club

 Past recipients and criteria